 Teams need to provide a robot model to compete with, as well as the robot control software.

 Laws of the Game

 The laws of the game have been adapted from the Humanoid Soccer Competition Laws of the Game 2020.
 The current draft of the rules can be found here: https://humanoid.robocup.org/materials/rules/

 The changes marked are in comparison to the 2020 version of the Humanoid Soccer Competition Laws of the Game.

-The second version of the Laws of the Game will be published on March 12th.
-The final rule book is planned to be released on April 2nd.
+The third version of the Laws of the Game has been published on April 1st.
+The final rule book is planned to be released on April 19th.